-We saw in the First Sign of Musa – Passover – that Allah had decreed death to all firstborn sons except for those who were in houses where a lamb had been sacrificed and blood painted on the doorposts.
+We saw in the First Sign of Musa – Passover – that Allah had decreed death to all firstborn sons except for those who were in houses that had sacrificed a lamb and painted blood on the doorposts.
 Pharaoh did not submit so his son died and Musa (also called Moses – PBUH ) led the Israelites out of Egypt, and Pharaoh drowned while chasing them across the Red Sea.

 And remember We took your covenant and We raised above you (The towering height) of Mount (Sinai) : (Saying): “Hold firmly to what We have given you and bring (ever) to remembrance what is therein: Perchance ye may fear God.”
-(Surat 2:63 – The Cow)
+(Surah Baqarah 2:63 – The Cow)

-We appointed for Moses thirty nights, and completed (the period) with ten (more): thus was completed the term (of communion) with his Lord, forty nights. …” (Surat 7:142 – The Heights)
+We appointed for Moses thirty nights, and completed (the period) with ten (more): thus was completed the term (of communion) with his Lord, forty nights. …” (Surah al-Araf 7:142 – The Heights)

 So what was the Law that Musa (PBUH) received?
-Though the complete Law was quite long (613 commands and regulations to decide what was and was not permitted – very much like regulations on what is haram and what is halal) and these commands make up much of the Taurat, he first received a set of specific commands written by Allah on tablets of stone.
-These were known as the Ten Commandments, which became the foundation for all the other regulations.
+Though the complete Law was quite long (613 commands and regulations to decide what was and was not permitted – like regulations on what is haram and what is halal) and these commands make up much of the Taurat, Musa first received a set of specific commands written by Allah on tablets of stone.
+These are the Ten Commandments, which became the foundation for all the other regulations.
 These Ten were the absolute essentials of the Law – the prerequisites before all the others.
-The Qur’an refers to this in the ayat (which follows from those above)
+Surah al-Araf refers to this in the ayat:

 The Ten Commandments

-So the Qur’an says that these Ten Commandments written in tablets of stone were signs by Allah himself.
+So the Qur’an in Surah Al-Araf says that these Ten Commandments written in tablets of stone were signs by Allah himself.
 But what were these commands?
 They are given here exactly from the Book of Exodus in the Taurat that Musa (PBUH) copied from the tablets of stone.
-(I will only add the numbers so you can count the commands)
+(I only add the numbers to count the commands)

 And God spoke all these words: